cameron001/cs100_finalproject/README.md

 ## Project Description
  > Your project description should summarize the project you are proposing.
 Be sure to include:
  > * Why is it important or interesting to you?
+ > We have chosen to integrate the example library system as our project.
+We believe that this project is important because it represents a real life application    that can be useful in the real world.
+Furthermore, we will be able to implement knowledge of the STL library through the use of data structures, in which we can apply algorithms in the best case scenario.
+We find this project interesting because if done well enough we can use this project on our resumes to showcase our skills in C++, git, design patterns, GUI applications, and teamwork.
+As well, a library system could also be adapted and applied to other things that would use a database, so it has potential beyond just this project.
  > * What languages/tools/technologies do you plan to use?
 (This list may change over the course of the project)
  >   * [toolname](link) - Short description
  > * What will be the input/output of your project?
 What are the features that the project provides?